bytewax/bytewax/docs/examples/crypto-sockets.md

 ### Building Our Dataflow

 Before we get to the exciting part of our order book dataflow we need to prep the data.
-We initially receive some JSON formatted text, so we will first load the json we are receiving from the websocket.
-Once loaded we can reformat the data to be a tuple of the shape (product_id, data).
-This will permit us to aggregate by the product_id as our key in the next stop.
+We initially receive some JSON formatted text, so we will first deserialize the JSON we are receiving from the websocket into a dictionary.
+Once deserialized, we can reformat the data to be a tuple of the shape (product_id, data).
+This will permit us to aggregate by the product_id as our key in the next step.

 ```python doctest:SKIP
 def key_on_product(data):